It was time.

 Recently, I began sorting through gear with nordic ski missions in mind for later in the winter and I was probably imagining it, but thought for sure I could smell my Exos from a couple feet away.
 It has a lovely dirt/sweat patina marring the bright blue fabric which I’d grown quite proud of, and as much I think it makes the pack look well-seasoned, when combined with the ripe smell, it hit me real fast that the pack needed a wash before I used it again this winter.
 In public, anyway.

-• Opened all compartments and shook the living hell out of the pack to free dirt, sticks, loose sandwiches, etc.
+• Open all compartments and shake the living hell out of the pack to free dirt, sticks, loose sandwiches, etc.

-• Wiped down zippers to remove any grit that might bind the teeth—can’t have those teeth getting bound
+• Wipe down zippers to remove any grit that might bind the teeth—can’t have those teeth getting bound

-• Filled a big plastic tub with lukewarm water, and a couple good capfuls of Sport Wash
+• Fill a big plastic tub with lukewarm water, and a couple good capfuls of your preferred synthetic fabric detergent

-• Dropped the pack in, walked upstairs to grab a beer
+• Drop the pack in, walk upstairs to grab a beer (optional)

-• Plunged arms into the water and vigorously scrubbed the pack with a scrub brush in problem areas
+• Plung arms into the water and vigorously scrub the pack with a scrub brush in problem areas

 If you can remove the frame of your pack, you can probably toss it in a pillowcase to keep the straps and buckles from catching on everything then toss it in a washing machine.
 I’ve done this with regular book-oriented backpacks and it worked great.